GeertJohan/ango/notes/ango-definitions.md

 Procedure description:
 `('server'|'client') ['oneway'] procedureName '(' [ argName argType {',' argName argType} ] ')' [ '(' retName retType { ',' retName retType } ')' ]`

-The first keyword, `server` or `client`, indicates which party provides the procedure.
+The first keyword, `'server'` or `'client'`, indicates which party provides the procedure.
-When the keyword `oneway` is added, the caller returns imediatly once the call has been sent over the websocket.
+When the keyword `'oneway'` is added, the caller returns imediatly once the call has been sent over the websocket.
 There's no result expected.
 Any possible error should be handled at the called side only, as none can be sent back.
-The procedureName is used throughout the generated code and is exposed to the users custom code.
-Following the procedureName are one or two groups enclosed by parenthesis.
+The `procedureName` is used throughout the generated code and is exposed to the users custom code.
+Following the `procedureName` are one or two groups enclosed by parenthesis.
 The first for arguments.
 The second for return values.
 The arguments group can be empty.
 The return values group can not, and should be omitted al together when no values are to be returned by the procedure.
 A oneway procedure can not have return values.

 Identifiers (`serviceName`, `procedureName`, `argName`, `retName`) must all be in lowerCamelCase.